 How your data is stored in the schemas and tables created by Stitch depends on a few things:

-• How data is structured in that particular data source (ex: use of nested data structures),
+- How data is structured in that particular data source (ex: use of nested data structures),

-• Any changes you might make to the data source (ex: adding/removing a column),
+- Any changes you might make to the data source (ex: adding/removing a column),

-• Stitch-sepcific data handling rules (ex: entirely NULL columns), and
+- Stitch-sepcific data handling rules (ex: entirely

-• How your destination handles data (ex: columns with mixed data types, nested data structures)
+columns), and - How your destination handles data (ex: columns with mixed data types, nested data structures)

 Stitch will encounter dozens of scenarios when replicating and loading your data.
 Familiarizing yourself with these scenarios and the nuances of your destination will enable you to better understand your data’s structure and efficiently troubleshoot if issues arise.